 Shows that candidates possess a high professional standard through ISACA's requirements for continuing education

 Demonstrates the tactical skill required to successfully complete the exam

 Well-above average salary

 What Jobs Are CISA Certified Professionals Qualified to Do?

 The primary role of the information technology auditor is to ensure that there are no situations of unnecessary spending, fraud, or noncompliance with federal regulations and governmental laws.

-While it is not an exhaustive list, CISA certification holders may be hired for the positions listed below:
+CISA certification holders may be hired for the following positions:

 What Are the Requirements for CISA Certification?

 The CISA exam consists of 150 multiple choice questions, for which you have four hours (240 minutes) to complete.
-The exam questions cover 5 domains:
+The exam questions cover five domains:

-Complete this entire course to earn a Certified Information System Auditor (CISA) Certificate of Completion
+Complete this entire course to earn a Certified Information Systems Auditor (CISA) Certificate of Completion